LLyaudet/RatioDelta/README.md

   b_zero double precision DEFAULT NULL
 ) RETURNS double precision AS $$
     SELECT CASE
-      WHEN a is NULL and b is NULL THEN both_null
+      WHEN a IS NULL AND b IS NULL THEN both_null
-      WHEN a is NULL THEN a_null
+      WHEN a IS NULL THEN a_null
-      WHEN b is NULL THEN b_null
+      WHEN b IS NULL THEN b_null
       WHEN b = 0 THEN b_zero
       ELSE a/b - 1
     END